Grayray75/LegacyFabric-MultiMC/README.md

 3. Press 'Launch' and enjoy the game :)

 ### Download:

+**⚠️ This repo is outdated, use the new one at [Legacy-Fabric/multimc-instance-creator](https://github.com/Legacy-Fabric/multimc-instance-creator) instead.**

 Stable: Uses fabric-loader v0.12.12\
 Latest: Uses fabric-loader v0.14.8, which doesn't work in some situations